 From Robben Island you have a marvelous view on Table Mountain.

 Personally I don’t think the visit is very impressive.
 Perhaps I expected too much because it is such a historic place.
-But nevertheless, I think the island is a must visit.
+But nevertheless, I think the island is a must visit during your 4 days in Cape Town.

-In 2018 South-Africa celebrates Nelson Mandela's 100th birthday.
+In 2018 South-Africa celebrated Nelson Mandela's 100th birthday.
 If you look for more info on Cape Town, click here.

 Muizenberg is named after Wynand Muijs who, beginning in 1743, commanded the military post on the mountain at the beach.